 Smart spending is still spending, but getting a little cash back when you do it never hurt.
 Most people know about cash back credit cards.
 But a lot of shoppers don’t know about the many online cash back programs available.

 The decision to buy online (and where) comes down to far more than five factors.
 You might be worried about who will be home to accept the package or if the delivery service will leave it in the wrong place.
 Some people have reservations about providing payment details online.
 These days, the chances of something going wrong with an online purchase from big-name retailers is pretty slim.
-If, however, you don’t recognize a site, use a third-party service like PayPal or Google Checkout to pay.
+If, however, you don’t recognize a site, use a third-party service like PayPal to pay.
 That way you have an intermediary in case something goes wrong.

 What about you?
 Do you have other concerns about shopping online?
 If so, what are they and how did they affect your online shopping experience?
 It may serve to be useful advice for all other online shoppers.

 About the Author: Simon is a recent college grad living in Brooklyn.
 He writes for an interest rate-tracking Website and maintains his own personal finance blog, the Realm of Prosperity.